Shikma Bressler

 Shikma Schwarzmann-Bressler (שקמה ברסלר; born July 10, 1980) is an Israeli physicist.
 A researcher at the Weizmann Institute of Science, she is among those taking part in research at the CERN particle accelerator in Switzerland as a member of the ATLAS collaboration.
 She is also a social activist and leading figure in the "Black Flags" protests against Benjamin Netanyahu.

 Biography

-Bressler was born in Haifa, the second child of four, to a doctor mother and a father who was a senior worker at Elbit systems.
+Bressler was born in Haifa, the second child of four, to a physician mother and a father who was a senior worker at Elbit systems.
 She grew up in Kibbutz Gvat and Timrat.
-When she was younger she played basketball in the Hapoel Galil Elyon basketball team and in Israel's youth national team.
+When she was younger she played basketball on the Hapoel Galil Elyon basketball team and on Israel's youth national team.
 After her army service, Bressler moved on to play for Hapoel Haifa W.B.C..
 She retired from basketball after she was injured and began her studies at the Technion.
 She married and had two children.
 She later divorced and remarried and has five daughters.